Vishal9607/Coffee-shop-sales-dashboard/README.md

 * What is the total sales revenue for each month?

-* How do sales vary across different store locations?
+* How do sales vary across different store locations

 * what is the average price/order per person?